apache/metron/metron-platform/metron-enrichment/Performance.md

 # Enrichment Performance

 This guide defines a set of benchmarks used to measure the performance of the Enrichment topology.
-The guide also provides detailed steps on how to execute those benchmarks along with advice for tuning the Enrichment topology.
+The guide also provides detailed steps on how to execute those benchmarks along with advice for tuning the Unified Enrichment topology.

 * [Benchmarks](#benchmarks)
 * [Benchmark Execution](#benchmark-execution)